d0ng231/OCTA-SVR/README.md

   --gan_config /path/to/gan/config.yml \
   --gan_epoch 150
 ```
-You can skip `--use_gan` for grayscale outputs.
-The GAN config/checkpoints can be downloaded from the upstream OCTA-autosegmentation repo.
+Skip `--use_gan` for grayscale outputs.
+GAN configs/weights (and the `test.py` runner) live in the upstream OCTA-autosegmentation repo; to use GAN rendering, run this script inside that repo or copy it into that workspace.

 2) **Build VLM pairs with pathology reasoning**
 ```bash